 The lower the correlation between any two of the Underlyings, the greater the potential for one of those Underlyings to close below its Downside Threshold on the Final Valuation Date and with three Underlyings there is a greater potential that one pair of Underlyings will have low or negative correlation.
 See "Correlation of the Underlyings" below.
 Although the correlation of the Underlyings' performance may change over the term of the Notes, the Coupon Rate is determined, in part, based on the correlation of the Underlyings' performance, as calculated using internal models of our affiliates at the time when the terms of the Notes are finalized.
 A higher Coupon Rate is generally associated with lower correlation of the Underlyings, which reflects a greater potential for loss on your investment at maturity.
+Furthermore, because the closing level of each Underlying must be greater than or equal to its Initial Value on a quarterly Observation Date (after an initial six-month non-call period) in order for the notes to be automatically called prior to maturity, the Notes are less likely to be automatically called on any Observation Date than if the Notes were linked to a single Underlying.

-You Are Exposed to the Risk of Decline in the Level of Each Underlying - Your return on the Notes and your payment at maturity, if any, is not linked to a basket consisting of the Underlyings.
-If JPMorgan Financial does not elect to call the Notes, your payment at maturity is contingent upon the performance of each individual Underlying such that you will be equally exposed to the risks related to each of the Underlyings.
+t You Are Exposed to the Risk of Decline in the Level of Each Underlying - Your return on the Notes and your payment at maturity, if any, is not linked to a basket consisting of the Underlyings.
+If the Notes have not been automatically called, your payment at maturity is contingent upon the performance of each individual Underlying such that you will be equally exposed to the risks related to each of the Underlyings.
 In addition, the performance of the Underlyings may not be correlated.
 Poor performance by any of the Underlyings over the term of the Notes may negatively affect your payment at maturity and will not be offset or mitigated by positive performance by any of the other Underlyings.
 Accordingly, your investment is subject to the risk of decline in the value of each Underlying.